16 Gauge vs. 12 Gauge: Differences and Similarities

-Ballistically speaking, I don't believe so; however, I'm not in a hurry to trade my 12ga shotgun in for a 16ga anytime soon.
+Ballistically speaking, I don't believe so.
+However, I'm not in a hurry to trade in my 12ga shotgun for a 16ga anytime soon.

 16ga vs 12ga: Performance Comparison